 Real Life Claim Examples

-- An accountant doesn’t file a required when filling out their client’s business taxes.
+- An accountant doesn’t file a form required when filling out their client’s business taxes.
 It takes years before the error is found in an audit.
 The client sued the accountant for interest and penalties resulting solely from the negligence of the accountant totalling $78,000.

 - A chiropractor performed a manipulation that caused partial paralysis, short-term memory loss, and articulation problems.
 It was alleged that the chiropractor did not adequately inform the patient of the potential risks of these manipulations.
 A lawsuit was filled in the amount of $3 million.